guyplusplus/Simple-Circuit-Breaker/README.md

 **Important**: `callSucceeded()` or `callFailed()` must always be invoked after `isClosedForThisCall()`.
 Otherwise breaker in HALF-OPEN state will never move to another state, waiting for the results of the permittedNumberOfCallsInHalfOpenState calls.

-To avoid this situation a new property maxDurationOpenInHalfOpenState is introduced.
-In HALF-OPEN state, after permittedNumberOfCallsInHalfOpenState calls (`isClosedForThisCall()` returns true), all its subsequent calls (`isClosedForThisCall()` returns false) won't be executed as the circuit is opened.
+To avoid this situation a new property called maxDurationOpenInHalfOpenState is introduced.
+In HALF-OPEN state, after permittedNumberOfCallsInHalfOpenState calls (`isClosedForThisCall()` returns true), all its subsequent calls (`isClosedForThisCall()` returns false) should not be executed as the circuit is opened.
 If this situation lasts longer than maxDurationOpenInHalfOpenState ms, the breaker goes back automatically to the CLOSED state.

 ## Circuit Breaker Configuration using Properties
 The circuit breaker can easily be configured using `java.util.Properties`, possibly adding prefix, for example: